 This tucked away spot features exhibits dedicated to Southern foodways.
 You can learn the stories behind New Orleans’ most iconic eats, and can even treat yourself to cooking demonstrations, lectures, and tastings.
 There are tons of special events for you to enjoy.

 More interested in the beverage side of things?
 The Museum of the American Cocktail’s New Orleans Collection and La Galerie de l’Absinthe are also housed inside of the Southern Food and Beverage Museum, and admission to each is included in your ticket price.

 Le Musee de f.p.c. is one of the country’s few attractions dedicated to preserving the culture of free people of color.
 Often abbreviated f.p.c., free people of color is the term used to refer to Black people who were born free of slavery or freed prior to the Civil War, and New Orleans was home to one of the oldest and largest populations in America.
 Le Musee de f.p.c. celebrates the vibrant heritage of the city’s Black community with a collection that includes paintings, photos, sculptures, and insightful personal stories.
 Open Tuesday through Sunday for guided tours, this treasured museum on Esplanade Avenue is well worth the trip.

 Ashé Cultural Arts Center

-At the heart of the revitalization of the historically-significant Oretha Castle Haley Blvd. corridor is Ashé Cultural Arts Center.
+At the heart of the revitalization of the historically-significant Oretha Castle Haley Boulevard corridor is the Ashé Cultural Arts Center.
 The 6,600-square-foot space showcases visual arts exhibits by influential African-American artists.
 The center also serves as a performance art venue for theater, dance, music, spoken word, and more.
 The exhibits and Ashé’s Diaspora Boutique are open Mondays through Saturdays from 10:00 a.m. until 6:00 p.m.

 Beauregard Keyes House